 But before I get to my reviews of IKEA’s bed frame selections, I should lay out what’s important to me in choosing an armchair.
 You may have a different set of criteria than I do.
 Even when I didn’t particularly like a design or model, I tried to imagine a situation where someone would want to buy it.
 While these are all clearly my own personal opinion, I do realize that I’m not the authority in all things IKEA!

-For me, I’m looking for a bed frame for my master bedroom.
+For me, I’m looking for a bed frame for my primary bedroom.
 While my wife and I are both women, we don’t like an overly feminine space and want to keep it light and cozy.
 I love bed frames with headboards and footboards because I hate when my pillows fall down the back of the bed overnight.
 I’m big on tossing and turning, so something stable and won’t end up on the opposite side of the room come morning is best.

 We prioritize solid construction and want something that not only looks stable, but actually is, and that will last for a reasonable amount of time before needing replacement.
 We’re very low maintenance, and while we want our home to look good, we definitely rate the quality as the number one factor for our purchases.